jrbarrick/OpenBikePowerMeter/README.md

 - Power saving in idle mode
 - Calibration and runtime configuration persitance in the internal flash file system
 - Interrupt-based force and angle evaluation throughout an entire crank revolution
-- Dead-spot detection for synchronized power updates4
+- Dead-spot detection for synchronized power updates
 - Support for two load cells to derive individual power readings and to obtain real pedal power balance (right configuration hasn't been tested yet)
 - Support for up to 3 parallel connected BLE devices
 - BLE-controlled zero-offset compensation (according to BLE CPS spec., works with Garmin devices)